Access to employment – Government action

 UK Government actions

-- In July 2020, the UK Government announced A Plan for Jobs to support the UK’s economic recovery, and in September 2020 launched a £2 billion Kickstart Scheme to help young people into work as part of this programme.
+- In September 2020, the UK Government launched the £2 billion Kickstart Scheme to help young people into work.

-- In March 2020, the UK Government announced a package of measures to protect jobs during the coronavirus pandemic, including the Coronavirus Job Retention Scheme, and the continuation of funding for free early years entitlement places for two-, three- and four-year-olds.
+- In March 2020, the UK Government announced measures to protect jobs during the COVID-19 pandemic, including the Coronavirus Job Retention Scheme, and the continuation of funding for free early years entitlement places for children aged two, three and four years old.